Well Completion: Application and Installation Sequences of OCTG in Oil and Gas Wells

 2. Casing and Tubing Sizes

-Casing Pipe is used to stabilize the borehole, prevent collapse, and isolate different geological formations.
+Casing Pipe stabilizes the borehole, prevents collapse, and isolates different geological formations.
 It is installed in stages, with each string having a larger diameter than the one inside it:

 • Surface Casing: 13 3/8 inches (339.7 mm) or 16 inches (406.4 mm)